Verifiable affirmative action in centralized school admissions: The Model

-However, a standard matching is not enough to describe the admission outcome in our application, because policymakers are required to reveal the type of seat each student occupies.
-So, we present a generalized definition that specifies not only students' assigned schools but also their seat types.
-Compared with the standard matching, our definition renders the role of affirmative action transparent.
-Within each school, students occupying reserved seats are viewed as beneficiaries of affirmative action, who are protected if they initiate priority violations of students from other types.
-Different allocations of reserved seats represent different implementations of affirmative action.
+\paragraph{Outcome} In the literature, a matching is often defined as a function that assigns students to schools without exceeding the capacity of each school.
+However, such a definition is insufficient to describe the admission outcome for our purpose.
+In our applications, policymakers are required to reveal the seat types admitted students occupy.
+Students occupying reserved seats are viewed as beneficiaries of affirmative action, who are protected from justified envy from students of other types.
+Different allocations of reserved seats indicate different implementations of affirmative action parameters.